Why Gap at CET Siena?

-Gap students at CET Siena take intensive language classes and a core course alongside college undergrads, volunteer with a local organization, and live with a Sienese family.
-Not only will you return home with impressive language skills and international experience, you’ll have college credit ready to go when the time comes.
+Take intensive Italian classes alongside college undergrads, live with a Sienese family, and explore your future endeavors in the gap student seminar.
+Not only will you return home with impressive language skills and international experience, you’ll leave feeling ready to take on whatever is next.

 Traveling Seminar: Learning on the Road